Kinan Dak Albabbabman@bu.edu

 Boston, MA, 02215

 I recieved a B.S. in Computer Science in 2015 from the American University of Beirut with a Minor in Mathematics.
-I worked mainly with Prof. Paul Attie and Prof Mohamad Jaber.
+I mainly worked with Prof. Paul Attie and Prof Mohamad Jaber.

-You can find my CV here.
+You can find my Resume here.

 I worked with Prof. Paul Attie on Subtractive Model Repair.
-Given a model (a Kripke Structure) and specifications (CTL Formula), we attempt to repair the structure by removing states and transitions.
+Given a model (a Kripke Structure) of a sequential or concurrent program and specifications (CTL Formula), we attempt to repair the structure by removing states and transitions.
 We use the model and specifications to construct a SAT formula that is satisfiable if and only if the model is repairable, we use the resulting satisfying assignemnt to deduce which states and transitions are removed from the structure.
-I am developing (and maintaining) a tool Eshmun that can be used for repairing Kripke Structures, as well as a variety of other features (Model Checking, Abstractions, ...).
-We also support repair of concurrent Kripke Structures that model Concurrent Programs.
-We use pairwise repair to avoid state-explosion.
-We are working on extending the theory and tool to infinite state machines.
+We use a pair-wise representation of the model to avoid state explosion as the number of processes grow.
+We developed a tool Eshmun that can be used for repairing Kripke Structures, as well as a variety of other features (Model Checking, Abstractions, ...).

-Industry WorkI worked as a senior software developer for a startup Interactive Life from August 2015 to August 2016.
+Interactive Life: I worked as a senior software developer for Interactive Life from August 2015 to August 2016.
 Interactive Life is a startup based in Seattle, WA.
 It provides apps and services for businesses and organizations to help them engage and reach to a wide range of users.
 The company provided solutions for a wide range of sectors including health-care (clinics), interactive TV, churches, and media agencies.
 Some of my responsibilites included:

 - Android Mobile Development: I participated in developing an Android SDK that provides a large API for common functionalities between the different apps, I worked extensively on the design of the SDK and its interactions with the apps.
 I also worked on some of the apps implementations and UI.